 - Online property websites and estate agents web pages

-- Other sites such as Gumtree, Zoopla, Rightmove, Open Rent.
+- Other sites such as Gumtree, Zoopla, Rightmove, Open Rent, Spare Room

 - Letting friends and family know you are looking through social networking sites like Facebook and Twitter.

-You could also advertise for what you are looking for in the local press, shop windows and notice boards.
+You could also advertise for what you are looking for in the local press, shop windows and notice boards or on social media.
 You should say what size property you need and how much rent you can afford.

 Different types of tenancy